 Children love running, jumping, and climbing!
-These are not only fun but vital to their physical development.
+These are not only fun but vital to their physical development under the watchful eye of parents and nannies.
 Physical activities that use large body movements are considered gross motor skills.
 Gross motor skills are necessary for children to develop physical coordination, cognitive development, and emotional regulation.
 These are essential skills that help children build long-term health.
 Many of today’s children spend most of their day indoors watching a screen or sitting at a desk.
 These activities can limit gross motor skill development.
-Parents and caregivers should make a focused effort to ensure that children are experiencing enough of these critical movements.
+Parents, nannies and caregivers should make a focused effort to ensure that children are experiencing enough of these critical movements.

 As caregivers, it is our responsibility to make sure that children are having their needs met.
 At least an hour a day of gross motor activity is needed to ensure optimal physical and cognitive development.
 This activity does not have to happen in one chunk of time.
 It can be divided up throughout the day – perhaps two thirty-minute activity breaks, or ten minutes at a time of concentrated movement.
 There are ways to fit this into the daily schedule for all ages.